maxtr1986/CapstoneProject/README.md

 In this step, I found some inconsistent entries, where the end time (ended_at) value was earlier than the start time (started_at) which might due to some glitch in their logging system.
 However, since there are no clear instruction or documentation on how the logging system works, so the simple workaround solutions are either to delete the incostistent entries or swap the time so it can be calculated.
 For this step I choose to just swap the time.

 The next step I did was to create another new column called "day_of_week" where I will be using WEEKDAY() function to extract what day fall on each repective date on started_at column.
 The result will be in number format of 1 to 7, where 1 represents Sunday and 7 represents Saturday.
-Unfortunately, I won't be using the results from this new column for some reasons which I will explain later in **conclusion part**.

 After I've done modifying the Excel file, I convert them back to csv file so it can be use in the next step processing in SQL.